hkuangela/comp2113_survival_island/README.md

 Our text-based game is a single-player game called Survival Island.
 The primary actions of the player are to gather Food and Wood.
 The victory condition of this game is to leave the Island.

 ### Background
 The player is stranded on a deserted island.
-To survive, the player needs to find Food on the island; to win the game, the player needs to gather enough Wood to make a SOS signal large enough so that the player can be seen and rescued by ships passing nearby.
+To survive, the player needs to find Food on the island; to win the game, the player needs to gather enough Wood and burn it to produce dense somke which generates a distress signal.
+Burning more wood will produce a higher concentration of dense somke.
+The more obvious distress signal can make it easier for the player to be seen and rescued by ships passing nearby.

 ## Rules